Starting and Succeeding in Business | Startup

 South East Local Enterprise Partnership (SELEP): Starting and Succeeding in Business

-WSX Enterprise Ltd is a business support organisation delivering a number of projects across the South of England one of which is Starting and Succeeding in Business via SELEP which consists of two courses that are designed for those who are looking to or have recently started a new business, as well as those made redundant or have become unemployed as a result of COVID-19.
+WSX Enterprise Ltd is a business support organisation delivering a number of projects across the UK one of which is Starting and Succeeding in Business via SELEP which consists of two courses that are designed for those who are looking to or have recently started a new business, as well as those made redundant or have become unemployed as a result of COVID-19.
 Alongside 1-2-1 business support, and access to free events and videos to help grow their business, we also have grants from £500 to £2000 available to eligible pre-starts or SMEs.

 This programme is open until 30th June 2022 and is funded through the South East Local Enterprise Partnership (SELEP) which supports businesses located in Essex, Kent and East Sussex.